-Cutting-edge distribution center using the latest technologies boxes and facilitates case shipping
+Cutting-edge distribution center using the latest technologies

 Daifuku provides logistics solutions that meet the needs for automation and labor saving in various manufacturing fields such as food/beverage, pharmaceuticals, machinery/metal processing, electrical appliances, and daily necessities.
 In addition to the abundant experience and know-how that we have cultivated so far, we are maximizing the automation rate by working on new technologies.